jamal7x7/my-portfolio/src/posts/how-iavascript-works-09-fp.md

 ## closure and functional programming

-> we can use closure to access private ,sealed down, immutable data.
+> we can use closure to access private, immutable data.

 as long as our returned function stay pure and dont mess up with the original data.